microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 ### Task 3: Using Notebooks to Run Machine Learning Experiments

 An Azure Synapse Studio notebook is a web interface for you to create files that contain live code, visualizations, and narrative text.
-Notebooks are a good place to validate ideas and use quick experiments to get insights from your data.
+Notebooks are an excellent place to validate ideas and use quick experiments to get insights from your data.
 Notebooks are also widely used in data preparation, data visualization, machine learning, and other Big Data scenarios.

 In this task, we will use PySpark to run a notebook on a Spark Pool.